department-of-veterans-affairs/va.gov-team/products/health-care/checkin/product/Initiatives/check-in-for-oracle-health.md

 ## Overview

 ## Outcome Summary
-Veterans who have health appointments at VA facilities that use Oracle Health EHR software (formerly CERNER) will be able to use eCheck-in to verify their personal, emergency, and next-of-kin contact information and let staff know that they have arrived for their appointment.
+Veterans who have health appointments at VA facilities that use OH EHR software (formerly CERNER) will be able to use eCheck-in to verify their personal, emergency, and next-of-kin contact information, let staff know that they have arrived for their appointment, and submit a mileage-only travel reimbursement claim.

 ## Problem
-VA Facilities that use Oracle Health EHR software (instead of Vista) would like to offer Veterans the ability to use eCheck-in to verify their personal, emergency, and next-of-kin contact information and let staff know that they have arrived for their appointment.
+VA Facilities that use Oracle Health EHR software (instead of Vista) would like to offer Veterans the ability to use eCheck-in to verify their personal, emergency, and next-of-kin contact information, let staff know that they have arrived for their appointment, and submit a mileage-only travel reimbursement claim.

 ## Desired Outcomes
-VA facilities that use Oracle Health EHR software can offer eCheck-in for Veterans to verify their personal, emergency, and next-of-kin contact information and let staff know that they have arrived for their appointment.
+eCheck-in is available to VA facilities that use Oracle Health EHR software.

 ## Undesired Outcomes
-VA facilities that use Oracle Health EHR software have no electronic way for Veterans to let staff know that they have arrived.
+eCheck-in is NOT available to VA facilities that use Oracle Health EHR software.

 ## Measuring Success